fwonkas/highlight/README.md

 Notes:

 * Sentence detection is hard.
 This javascript tries to avoid some obvious pitfalls and I hope to improve it, but it's far, far from perfect.
 It's not even very good, though it's better than it was.
-* The <mark> tag is used to mark sentences.
-If <mark> tags are already present in the text blocks, some sentence highlighting may not work right.
+* The &lt;mark&gt; tag is used to mark sentences.
+If &lt;mark&gt; tags are already present in the text blocks, some sentence highlighting may not work right.

 See highlight.html for further examples.